SQream/sqream_docs/getting_started/architecture.rst

 User Interface
 ==============

-SQream Blue is a web user interface employing a SQL workbench.
-It is deployed and maintained as an independent component.
+SQream Blue is a web user interface employing a SQL workbench deployed and maintained as an independent component.

 Jobs
 ====